SMTG-Bham/doped/docs/index.rst

 ``doped`` is a Python software for the generation, pre-/post-processing and analysis of defect supercell calculations, implementing the defect simulation workflow in an efficient, reproducible, user-friendly yet powerful and fully-customisable manner.
+``doped`` is open-source, developed by members of the `Simulation of Advanced Materials <https://sam-lab.net>`__ lab at Cambridge, the Scanlon group at Birmingham, the Walsh group at Imperial College and contributors from across the globe.

 Tutorials showing the code functionality and usage are provided on the :ref:`Tutorials` page, and an overview of the key advances of the package is given in the